nathanael-fijalkow/games_book/_sources/4_Payoffs/index.md

 Adding quantities can serve two goals: the first is for refining qualitative objectives by quantifying how well, how fast, or at what cost a qualitative objective is satisfied, and the second is to define richer specifications and preferences over outcomes.

+%objectives, the set of colours on edges is $\R$.
+The goal of adding

+%classical games.
+We may thus use quantities in order to refine

+%costly a qualitative objective is satisfied.
+Quantitative objectives

+%$\omega$-regular (like mean payoff for instance) or other quantitative

 *  We start in Section {ref}`4-sec:qualitative` by studying extensions of the classical qualitative objectives.
 Among two strategies in a reachability game that guarantee to reach a target in ten steps or in a billion steps, we would certainly prefer the first one from a pragmatic point of view.